Coronation of Charles III and Camilla: Coronation of the Queen

-The next part of the service concerned Camilla.
-She was anointed in public view, thought to be the first time this has occurred, and then presented with the Queen Consort's Ring.
+Queen Camilla was anointed in public view, thought to be the first time this has occurred, and then presented with the Queen Consort's Ring.
 The Queen then was crowned by the Archbishop of Canterbury using Queen Mary's Crown.
-Queen Camilla then was presented with the Queen Consort's Sceptre with Cross and the Queen Consort's Rod with Dove (which, unlike other queens consort, she chose not to carry), before sitting on her own throne (originally made for Queen Elizabeth The Queen Mother in 1937) beside the King.
+Queen Camilla then was presented with the Queen Consort's Sceptre with Cross and the Queen Consort's Rod with Dove (which, unlike other queens consort, she chose not to carry), before sitting on her own throne (originally made for Queen Elizabeth in 1937) beside the King.

-This was the first coronation of a consort since that of Charles's grandmother Queen Elizabeth in 1937.
+This was the first coronation of a consort since that of the King’s grandmother, Queen Elizabeth in 1937.

 Holy Communion

 The offertory followed, during which gifts of bread and wine were brought before the King and prayed over; the prayer was a translation from the Liber Regalis, which dates from c.
 1382 and is one of the oldest sources for the English coronation service.
 The King and Queen then received Holy Communion from the Archbishop of Canterbury and the congregation recited the Lord's Prayer, before a final blessing.